Why SSH Security Matters for Ubuntu Servers

 sudo nano /etc/ssh/sshd_config

 Find the line Port 22 and change it to your chosen port.
-Choose a number between 1024 and 65535 that is not already in use by another service.
-A common choice is 2222, though any available port in that range works:
+Select a number between 1024 and 65535 that is not already in use by another service.
+Port 2222 is a common choice:

 # Port 22